Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Work Visa

-The employer must initiate the application process and obtain a work permit (Nulla Osta).
+• Employer must obtain a work permit (Nulla Osta)

 This visa is subject to annual entry quotas set out by the Decreto Flussi.